pellcorp/creality-wiki/docs/cartographer_beta.md

 <https://discord.com/channels/1165274913624572014/1387149364388040880>

-Then you can setup Simple AF, if you run into any issues with getting Simple AF setup, **do not** ask the Cartographer guys, instead come over to the Simple AF discord instead for assistance.
+Then you can setup Simple AF, if you run into any issues with getting Simple AF setup, **do not** ask the Cartographer guys, instead come over to the Simple AF discord instead for assistance!

 The Simple AF discord channel is: <https://discord.com/channels/999445685298536638/1371707036051701790>

-The Beta specific channel is <https://discord.com/channels/999445685298536638/1371707036051701790>

 ## Setup Simple AF

-You need to update Simple AF repository to latest
+You need to update Simple AF repository to latest:

 ```
 ~/pellcorp/k1/installer.sh --branch main
 ```

-And then you are going to be switching probes from `cartotouch` to `cartographer`:
+Then you are going to be switching probes from `cartotouch` to `cartographer`:

 ```
 ~/pellcorp/k1/installer.sh --update cartographer --mount %CURRENT%